xebia/essentials/exploratory-testing.md

 ---
 layout: card
-title: Make room for exploratory testing
 category: testing
 ---
-<p>Make room for exploratory testing</p>
+Make room for exploratory testing
 ---
 <p>Following a test script means you're consistent, but predictable.
       Exploratory testing reveals the things you hadn't thought to script.
 Be